jetbrains-infra/terraform-aws-routed-subnet/README.md

 ## About
-Terraform module to create network subnet with custom route tablea
+Terraform module to create network subnet with custom route table.

 Features:
 * Assign route table to forward traffic through NAT or IGW e.g.